The 24 Solar Terms

 Meaning of the 24 Solar Terms

-24 Solar Terms reflect the seasonal characteristics of natural phenomena and agricultural production each year.
+24 Solar Terms are used to reflect the changes to seasons, climate changes, and agricultural production each year.

 This illustrates the wisdom of the Chinese in dividing the seasons.
 They influence commerce and the livelihoods of the people.
 These livelihoods contribute to basic human necessities (housing, food, clothing, transport) and play an important role in daily life.

-The Start of Spring, the Start of Summer, the Start of Autumn, and the Start of Winter divide a year into four seasons.
+The solar terms: The Start of Spring, the Start of Summer, the Start of Autumn, and the Start of Winter reflect the changes of seasons.
+They divide a year into four seasons.

 Climate Changes